djalbat/xgl/README.md

   );
 };
 ```
-Note that the previous `Cube` function returned an array of child elements whereas the `Face` function returns just one.
+Note that the previous `Cube()` function returned an array of child elements whereas the `Face{}` function returns just one.
 In the latter cases, single elements are coerced into arrays automatically.

 Rotations are specified as triples giving three rotations around the x, y and z axes, respectively.
 Rotations are right handed, which means that if you point the thumb of your right hand in the direction of the chosen axis, your curled fingers give the direction of the rotation about it.
 Rotations can be hard to work out, particularly when they are compounded.
 Note that the rotations here are chosen so that the normals of each face of the cube are directed outwards.